CoffeaTeam/lpcjobqueue/README.md

 for future in client.map(lambda x: x * 5, range(10)):
     print(future.result())
 ```
+More basic examples of dask client usage can be found [here](https://distributed.dask.org/en/latest/client.html)

+## With Coffea
 The coffea `processor.run_uproot_job` function can accept the dask `client` instance.
 There is a self-contained simple example of running a coffea job in `simple_example.py`,
 you can run it on an LPC login node by doing: